Introduction

 A class reunion dream may point the dreamer toward reconciliation.
 Scripture places high value on mending relationships, confessing wrongs, and seeking peace with those we have hurt or who have hurt us.
 Such a dream can be a pastoral prompt toward practical steps of forgiveness and reconciliation within the bounds of Christian love.

-Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee;
+23Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee; 24Leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift.

-Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice:
+31Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice: 32And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.

 2) Remembering God’s Faithfulness and Personal Formation